Endless Travel Plans

 — Tandra Nicole, family travel writer

-💡 Midwest tip: Chicago in winter is miserable for families (wind chill, short days, frozen playgrounds).
-But the museums are just as good with smaller crowds.
-If your kids are 10+ and you don't mind cold, January hotel rates drop 40–50%.
+Midwest tip: Chicago in winter is miserable for families with little kids, but the museums stay great with smaller crowds.
+For kids 10+, January hotel rates drop 40–50%.

 Child exploring a dinosaur exhibit at a family-friendly museum